samgar011/opencv_python/README.md

-open cv catch blue color objects
+catch moving object on your camera